 Studies show that attention spans are dropping.
 In 2000, the magic number was 12 seconds.
 In 2015 it was down to 8.25 seconds.
 Only 8 seconds to grab a visitors attention?
 That’s shorter than that of a goldfish.
 Most text-only web pages aren’t going to keep people interested, which is why having a landing page video can be the difference between visitors sticking around or clicking the dreaded back button.

 What a landing page video should do

 When given the choice, most people would rather click play than get out the ol’ reading glasses.
 A landing page video is typically 1-2 minutes in length, and it explains a company, product, or service in a concise and compelling way.
-Crazy Egg has a video on their landing page, for example.

 After Crazy Egg added the video to their landing page, they saw conversion rates increase by 64%.
 In fact, the video helped them generate an additional $21,000 in monthly revenue.
 Similar results have been produced by landing page videos on Dropbox, ZenCash, and Dollar Shave Club.